yanskun/yasudanaoya/README.md

-I'm a web Front Engineer.
+I'm a WEB Front Engineer.

-started with Vue and now working on writing React.
+Starting with Vue, I'm currently developing with React.

 However, recently I also wrote Golang, so it's not just the front desk.